 We offer face-to-face evaluations when a severe disturbance of mood or thinking threatens a person’s safety.
 Licensed counselors and social workers go to where the person is, conduct the clinical assessment and provide the services needed to help the person effectively address the crisis situation.

-The MHS Mobile Crisis Team (MCT) first earned the American Association of Suicidology certification as an approved Crisis Intervention Program in October 2003.
+The FrontLine Service, formerly MHS, Mobile Crisis Team (MCT) first earned the American Association of Suicidology certification as an approved Crisis Intervention Program in October 2003.
 Recently re-certified MCT is now one of only 150 crisis response programs certified in the U.S. and Canada.

 Crisis Stabilization Unit

 For individuals in need of more intensive psychiatric support, we offer a short-term, voluntary crisis stabilization unit in a community setting.
 This unit enables individuals to receive the support that they need without in-patient hospitalization.
 We help to resolve the crisis, reduce psychotic symptoms, link the individual to community resources to minimize the chance of recurrence of the crisis and reintegrate into the community.

 Listen to compelling stories of hope!